Church crown

-Description

 Church crowns are typically a straw hat or fascinator covered with adornments that may include sequins, feathers, lace, tulle, or ribbons.
 The hats may vary widely in their structure, color, and complexity.

 Culture

-An American adaption of the Christian headcovering required in 1 Corinthians 11, church crowns are worn at Christian religious services, being especially common at holidays such as Palm Sunday, Easter and Mother's Day.
+An American adaption of the Christian headcovering required for women in 1 Corinthians 11, church crowns are worn at Christian religious services, being especially common at holidays such as Palm Sunday, Easter and Mother's Day.
 Crowns are worn more often by older women within the congregation.
 It is common for women who do wear crowns to own hats for many occasions; journalist Craig Mayberry noted that the fifty crown-wearing women he interviewed owned an average of fifty-four hats each.

 Church crown culture involves an unspoken code of etiquette.
 The hat should not be wider than a woman's shoulders or darker than her shoes.
 Touching or borrowing another woman's hat is frowned upon, but a woman may pass on a hat to her daughter or granddaughter.